 The fellow is provided with an office in the Sainsbury Centre, equipped with a University networked PC and printing facilities.
 The fellow will also have full access to the Robert Sainsbury Library (a specialised anthropology/art history/archaeology research library of over 20,000 volumes), as well as other University facilities such as the main library (a general university collection of approximately 750,000 books and over 2,000 journal titles) and the Sports Centre.
 There is easy access by rail to London and Cambridge.

-Two copies of the following items (1-4) should be sent by Friday 25 November 2016 to: The Admissions Secretary, Sainsbury Research Unit, Sainsbury Centre for Visual Arts, University of East Anglia, Norwich, NR4 7TJ, United Kingdom.
+Two copies of the following items (1-4) should be sent by the end of November to: The Admissions Secretary, Sainsbury Research Unit, Sainsbury Centre for Visual Arts, University of East Anglia, Norwich, NR4 7TJ, United Kingdom.

 - Proposal: Description of the publication project or projects (1,000 words maximum), indicating progress to date and schedule for completion.